Queen Elizabeth Hotel: History

 Many famous guests have stayed there, including Queen Elizabeth II (four times) and the Duke of Edinburgh, Queen Elizabeth the Queen Mother, King Charles III, Fidel Castro, who was the first head of state to visit the hotel, Charles de Gaulle, and Princess Grace of Monaco, during Expo '67, Indira Gandhi, Jacques Chirac, Nelson Mandela, the Dalai Lama, Sadiq Raji, Mikhail Gorbachev, Jimmy Carter, Henry Kissinger, Perry Como, Joan Crawford, John Travolta, Mikhail Baryshnikov, and George W. Bush.

 The hotel reached worldwide fame when John Lennon and Yoko Ono, who had been refused entry into the United States, conducted their Bed-In in Room 1742 at the hotel between May 26 and June 2, 1969.
 "Give Peace a Chance" was recorded in this room on June 1 by André Perry.
 This song is the first solo single issued by Lennon and became an anthem of the American anti-war movement during the 1970s.
 It peaked at #14 on the Billboard Hot 100 and #2 on the British singles chart.

-The NHL Entry Draft was also held at the hotel ten times between 1963 and 1979.
+The NHL entry draft was also held at the hotel ten times between 1963 and 1979.

 In 1970, the Government of Quebec moved its centre of operations into the Queen Elizabeth in the midst of the October Crisis.

 CN Hotels assumed direct management of the hotel on January 1, 1984, when the contract with Hilton ended.
 CN Hotels was sold to Canadian Pacific Hotels in 1988.
 In 2001, Canadian Pacific Hotels was rebranded as Fairmont Hotels and Resorts, following their purchase of that smaller chain.
 The hotel was renamed Fairmont The Queen Elizabeth.

 In 2010, six doormen of the hotel were arrested on charges of racketeering and extortion.

+The hotel was the location of the Beaver Club restaurant.
+The restaurant closed in 2014.

 From June 17, 2016, to July 10, 2017, the hotel was closed for a renovation.